Technology roadmap

 A technology roadmap is a flexible planning schedule to support strategic and long-range planning, by matching short-term and long-term goals with specific technology solutions.
 It is a plan that applies to a new product or process and may include using technology forecasting or technology scouting to identify suitable emerging technologies.
 It is a known technique to help manage the fuzzy front-end of innovation.
 It is also expected that roadmapping techniques may help companies to survive in turbulent environments and help them to plan in a more holistic way to include non-financial goals and drive towards a more sustainable development.
 Here roadmaps can be combined with other corporate foresight methods to facilitate systemic change.

-Developing a roadmap has three major uses.
-It helps reach a consensus about a set of needs and the technologies required to satisfy those needs, it provides a mechanism to help forecast technology developments, and it provides a framework to help plan and coordinate technology developments.
-It may also be used as an analysis tool to map the development and emergence from new industries.
+Developing a roadmap serves three primary purposes.
+Firstly, it aids in reaching a consensus on a set of needs and the technologies necessary to address them.
+Secondly, it offers a mechanism for forecasting technological advancements.
+Thirdly, it supplies a framework for planning and coordinating technology developments.
+Additionally, it can function as an analytical tool for charting the evolution and rise of new industries.